 The Doctor of Philosophy (PhD) in Epidemiology is an intensive research-training program for students with prior training in Epidemiology or related disciplines.
 It provides advanced education and training for students seeking a professional career in medical and health-related research, as well as for physicians and other persons who have attained professional degrees and are seeking to integrate epidemiological research and methods into their ongoing careers.

 · Transcripts – Applicants must submit official transcripts from all previously attended colleges and universities.
 All foreign transcripts must be official and submitted in the original language.
 If the original language is not English, an official translation must be submitted along with the transcript.
 All non-U.S. transcripts must be evaluated by the World Education Service (WES) using ICAP course-by-course evaluation service.

-· Standardized Test Scores - Applicants are required to submit a Graduate Record Examination, GRE general exam scores, taken within the last five years.
+· Standardized Test Scores – Applicants are required to submit a Graduate Record Exam (GRE) taken within the last five years.

 · Resume/Curriculum Vitae – Applicants must include a detailed resume including employment, public health experiences, community service, research, and academic or professional honors.
 Public health experience is not required in order to be considered for admission.

 · Statement of Purpose/Personal Statement – Applicants are required to submit a statement of purpose that details their academic interest in the program.
 The statement should discuss any experiences in public health including field experience, research, training, education or other related qualifications.
 Applicants should discuss how earning the degree will contribute to their future professional and career goals, as well as to the future of public health.
 Applicants should also address any academic deficiencies, if applicable.